Robert Burns Ellisland Farm

 scenic, next to the River Nith.

-Robert built the Farmhouse here and started
+Robert built the Farmhouse here then started

 to work the Farm with the help of relations.